wpsharks/s2member-kb/tutorials/2015/119-s2if-simple-shortcode-conditionals.md

 ### Example 8: Testing for Custom Capabilities

-This example demonstrates how you might test for specific Custom Capabilities to show differnet content to different users.
+This example demonstrates how you might test for specific Custom Capabilities to show different content to different users.
 See also: [Using Custom Capabilities as Product Identifiers](https://github.com/websharks/s2member-kb/issues/202).

 ```wpsc
 [s2If current_user_can(access_s2member_ccap_monthly)]